Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 • Partial or complete paralysis of the back legs.

-Treatment, depending on the severity of the condition, can include anti-inflammatory medications, an extended period of crate rest, or even surgery.
+Treatment, depending on the severity of the condition, can include anti-inflammatory medications, an extended period of crate rest, or surgery.
+Alternative or complementary therapies such as acupuncture and physiotherapy or rehab therapy may also be beneficial, but talk to your vet first before pursuing them.

 We were fortunate that the paralysis was temporary.
 By the time we had rushed him to the vet, he was walking again and seemed nearly back to normal.
 The vet prescribed several weeks of crate rest, no stairs, no jumping, and mild/limited exercise.
-Our boy was lucky as he recovered fully (he has had two other incidents, but they were both much milder than the first, thank goodness).
+Our boy was lucky as he recovered fully (he had two other incidents during his life time, but they were both much milder than the first, thank goodness).

-If you notice any signs of back problems in your dog, please see your vet immediately - prompt action can play a huge role in your pet's quality of life.
+Back problems are one type of fairly .
+If you notice any signs of back problems in your dog, please see your vet immediately.
+Proper diagnosis is necessary before starting treatment - what may initially appear to be a back problem may actually be a problem elsewhere in the body!
+Regardless, prompt action can play a huge role in your pet's quality of life.